-Kent has a high proportion of small businesses - the latest data shows that 77.7% of all Kent’s businesses employ fewer than five people.
-Those firms employing 100 or more employees account for 0.9% of all businesses.
+Kent has a high proportion of micro businesses - the latest data shows that 89.5% of all Kent’s businesses employ fewer than 10 people.
+The majority of these businesses employ less than 5 people.
+Those firms employing 100 or more employees account for 1% of all businesses in Kent.

 Find out more on the state of the Kent economy.

 Kent Businesses in the wholesale and retail trade have the largest proportion of employees (17.8%) followed by 13.4% working in human health & social work activities and then 9.8% in education.